 Bankruptcy law allows married couples to file one bankruptcy petition together – called a joint bankruptcy petition.
 For most couples, filing a joint bankruptcy is more advantageous than filing an individual bankruptcy, but not always.
 (To learn more about joint bankruptcy and its pros and cons, see our Filing Considerations for Married Couples area.)

-Same-Sex Couples and Joint Bankruptcy
+Same-Sex Married Couples and Joint Bankruptcy

-Although the bankruptcy code never defines a married couple as two spouses of different genders, until recently, bankruptcy courts would not allow same-sex married couples to file joint bankruptcy petitions.
-This was in large part because of the federal Defense of Marriage Act or DOMA (1 U.S.C. § 7 and 28 U.S.C. § 1738C) which states that the federal government does not recognize same-sex marriage and that states may disregard such marriages performed in other states.
+Although the bankruptcy code never defines a married couple as two spouses of different genders, until recently, many bankruptcy courts would not allow same-sex married couples to file joint bankruptcy petitions.
+This was in large part because Section 3 of the federal Defense of Marriage Act or DOMA (1 U.S.C. § 7 and 28 U.S.C. § 1738C) which states that the federal government does not recognize same-sex marriage and that states may disregard such marriages performed in other states.

 Prior to June 2013, some bankruptcy courts allowed same-sex married couples to file joint bankruptcy petitions.
 And on July 6, 2011, the U.S. Department of Justice stated that it would no longer oppose joint bankruptcy petitions filed by same-sex married couples.
 In theory, this would mean that the U.S. Trustee for the different bankruptcy jurisdictions would not oppose such petitions.
 In practice, however, that was not always the case.